elinorp-d/elinorp-d.github.io/_posts/2024-11-07-plants-part-1.md

 categories: plants
 thumbnail: assets/img/plants/window_collection_6_2024.png
 featured: true
+images:
+    slider: true
 ---

 I currently have over 50 plants in my current collection, though previously I've had over 100<d-footnote>I'll never admit that this is too many plants...
-Although it was nearly impossible to keep such a large collection pest-free while a full-time student.<d-footnote>.
+Although it was nearly impossible to keep such a large collection pest-free while a full-time student.</d-footnote>.

 I've come a long way with learning how to take care of all sorts of different plants.
 Along the way, I've developed a taste for different flavours of plant-parenting styles and preferences for different species.
 I'd describe my current state as _Hoya enthusiast with a tendency to water based solely on ~vibes~_.